Quick Take

 Appearance

 The oyster toadfish has an unusual scale-less body, measuring about a foot long, with a large, elongated head, bulging eyes, rounded teeth, a very long mouth, flaps of skin around the lips, and whiskers on the cheeks and jaw.
-Instead of scales, the oyster toadfish is covered in thick mucous and even the occasional wart.
+Instead of scales, the oyster toadfish is covered in thick mucus and even the occasional wart.
 It is also characterized by yellow or olive-brown spots and bars with a pale belly.
 These fish are capable of changing their colors to match the ocean bottom to help them blend in.

 Distribution, Population, and Habitat

-The oyster toadfish lives in shallow water habitats and oyster reefs all along the eastern seaboard of the United States; their large range encompasses an unbroken stretch between Maine and Florida.
+The oyster toadfish lives in shallow water habitats and oyster reefs all along the eastern seaboard of the United States; its large range encompasses an unbroken stretch between Maine and Florida.
 They will find almost anything to hide in: reefs, rocks, caves, wrecks, vegetation, and even discarded tires and trash.

 While population estimates are unknown, it is currently classified as a species of least concern by the IUCN Red List.
 There are currently no significant threats to this species apart from predators.
-These tough and hardly fish are often able to thrive in poor environmental conditions.
+These tough and hardy fish are often able to thrive in poor environmental conditions.

 Predators and Prey